Saul Weingeroff: Professional wrestling career

-Among others he had managed during his near 30-year career included The Masked Strangler, Sweet Daddy Watts, "Pistol" Pez Whatley, The Legionnaires (Sgt.
+Among others he had managed during his near 30-year career included The Masked Strangler, Sweet Daddy Watts, "Pistol" Pez Whatley, The Legionnaires Sgt.
 Jacques Goulet and Soldier LeBeouf), The Spoilers (Lorenzo Parente and Joey Corea), Mephisto and Dante, Tojo Yamamoto and Sugi Sito (and later Johnny Long), Sputnik and Rocket Monroe and Angelo and Lanny Poffo.
 He is also the father of professional wrestler George Weingeroff.

 Weingeroff retired in 1976.
 Operating a sign shop in downtown Nashville in his later years, he was also a regular guest columnist for Lew Eskin's Official Wrestling, Wrestling Monthly and Wrestling Review until his death on March 14, 1988.

+His son, George Weingeroff was also a wrestler.